Stephen-Cook341/pacemaker-security/README.md

 Editable settings include.
 Each setting can only be changed one at time.
 Do not change multiple settings at once.
 This will cause unexpected behavior which may crash the program.

 Pacemaker Modes: DDD,AAI,VVI.
-Encryption: ON/OFF. battery_capacity : 30 (by default).
+Encryption: ON/OFF.

-To shutdown the pacemaker model simply click on the quit button.
-This shutdown both the client and server.